apache/arrow/docs/source/format/Columnar.rst

     of each **compressed buffer** in the record batch's body

-  - the ``body`` includes a flat sequence of **compressed buffers** together with the **length of uncompressed buffer** stored in the first 8 bytes for each buffer in the sequence
+  - the ``body`` includes a flat sequence of **compressed buffers** together with the **length of uncompressed buffer** as a 64-bit little-endian signed integer stored in the first 8 bytes for each buffer in the sequence

 * If the buffers in the ``RecordBatch`` message are **uncompressed**